By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Far too many families discover when it is too late that the things of life do not make you happy.
-Yes a new car or video game are enjoyable for a while but eventually they wear out and get discarded.
+Yes, a new car or video game is enjoyable for a while but eventually, they wear out and get discarded.
 What you have after the things are gone are the memories.

 6. Problem solve.
 Use disagreements to brainstorm new solutions.

 The easy solution to life’s problems is to fight for what you think you want or need.
 Do not blame your partner for the problems and make it all their fault.
 You are in this partnership together.
 Avoid win-lose solutions and spend some time looking for options that allow both of you to get your needs met.

 Do not fall into the trap of trying to control the situation and your partner.
 When times are tough winning the argument can cost you the relationship.